EGPS ONE YEAR TRAINING PROGRAM IN GROUP PSYCHOTHERAPY

 Our rolling admissions allows us to admit applicants thoughout the year.
 Complete and submit the application form, your resume, and processing fee.
 Upon receipt and review of your application, you will be contacted for a mandatory interview.

-The fee for the One-Year Training Program, including consultation, seminars, and the group experience is $975 per trimester.
+The fee for the EGPS Training Program in Group Psychotherapy, including consultation, seminars, and the group experience is $1,017. per trimester.
 It is payable at the beginning of each trimester.
 Individual courses and trimesters in the One-Year Program may not be taken separately.

 Chera Finnis, PsyD, CGP, FAGPA